Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

    ![missing image](Images/Image_014.png)

    Now add a block coming from a standard templated C++ kernel which source is in the directory ``aiecode_src``.
-This function will be a frequency shift operation that will be placed after the downsampling chain.
+This function is a frequency shift operation that is placed after the down sampling chain.

 4. Select the block **AIE Kernel** from the **User-defined Functions** section of the AI Engine Library and place it in the canvas:

    ![missing image](Images/Image_017.png)

-5. **Double-click** the block; a GUI will display.
-Populate it with the following data:
+5. **Double-click** the block and populate the GUI with the following data:

    * **Kernel header file**: ``aiecode_src/FreqShift.h``
    * **Kernel function**: ``FreqShift``